janospapp/nixos-config/README.md

-# nixfiles
+# NixOS Configuration

-My NixOS configuration
+I'm new to NixOS, and this repository contains my experiments with the system and user configuration.